Cylearun-starforge/electron-cnc-client/README.md

 ## Docs

 There some Markdown document to help you getting started with CncClient.
-For now, I'm the only developer, I may not have enough time on docs.
+I may not have enough time on docs, so it's welcome to cooperate with you on development and document

 1. [ClientConfiguration Reference](/docs/ClientConfiguration.md)